Nahuel404/Reconocimiento_human_activity/Model_documentation.md

 - $\alpha$ is the learning rate.
 - $\epsilon$ is a small constant to prevent division by zero (e.g., $1 \times 10^{-8}$).

+### In summary:

+In this neural network, hidden layers are composed of ReLU activation functions, and the output layer utilizes softmax, as it is a multiple classification problem.
+The chosen cost function is categorical_crossentropy, and for the optimization process, I selected the Adam optimizer algorithm.